Restoring European woodland means looking far into the future

 For the model to work well, it is important to have data on a variety of European forests.
 That is easier said than done, admits Filipek.
 ‘Some countries treat their datasets as confidential information and are afraid of external interference.
 But that is precisely why closer cooperation is needed between the countries.
 A joint research project like this helps achieve that.’

-Researches and forest managers are working on 'prestoration' by planting various tree species: The future proofing of European forests against drought, plague and storms.
+Researches and forest managers are working on 'prestoration' by planting various tree species: The future proofing of European forests against drought, pests and storms.
 Photo: WUR.

 The collaboration in Europe has another advantage, adds Filipek.
-‘Other countries facing the same challenges can see how the Netherlands uses stakeholder processes.
-The trick is to get backing from everyone for the plans for forest restoration.’
+‘Other countries facing similar challenges can see how the Netherlands carries out restoration processes.
+For example the stakeholder engagement processes.
+The trick is to get everyone on board with the plans for forest restoration.’
 In that respect, she sees the Venlo woods as a successful example.
-‘There is often resistance to the idea of felling the existing trees.
-It helped to talk in person with the individual owners of the plots.
+‘There is often resistance to the idea of cutting the existing trees.
+It helped to talk in person with the individual owners of the forests.
 In addition, local residents could read an explanation of what was going on in the newspaper and they were invited to meetings.
 In the end, most of them acknowledged the benefits of the restoration measures.’
 Filipek will be sharing the lessons learned from this with the European partners.

 Long-term monitoring